 - men of whom the world wasn’t worthy – wandering in deserts, and mountains, and caves, and holes in the earth.

-- And though being commended through their faith, all these men didn’t receive the promise.
+- And though having been commended through their faith, all these men didn’t receive the promise.

-- God was planning something better concerning us, so they wouldn’t be perfected without us.
+- God planned something better concerning us, so they wouldn’t be perfected without us.

 Click to Collapse this Chapter